Eahtasham/ChatWithPDF/README.md

 ## License

-This project is licensed under [Your License Here].
+This project is licensed under MIT.
 Please refer to the LICENSE file for more details.
 ```